 Families should understand that approaching their loved ones should be a gentle and supportive process.
 They need to understand that most patients seek substance abuse treatment because of positive family reinforcement.
 However, each family is different and the best way to approach family involvement with addiction therapy will differ with every person.

 It may be necessary to find a counselor in your area that is trained to work with drug and alcohol-addicted patients and their families.
 Insisting that a person seeks help exactly as dictated by others is rarely going to bring about a positive change.
 Instead, family members and friends should reach out to the person and let them know that they are not alone, and there are resources and options for help available to them.

 Personal involvement with people combating drug and alcohol addiction requires continual attentiveness to understand the disease and learn how to support someone they care about.
 Ongoing family addiction counseling sessions will also assist family and friends with their emotional support during what is usually an extremely stressful time.

 You and your medical or counseling professional are best suited to know which type of treatment is ideal for your situation.
 Be honest with yourself and your counselor about how independently dedicated you can be in an outpatient program.

 Most likely, you have tried to do it on your own in the past.
-This time do it right.
-Call us at Granite Mountain.
-Call to speak to one of our qualified specialists by dialing (877)338-6287.
-We are here for you every step of the way.
-You can also reach out to our team here.
+Know you are not alone!
+Contact us at Granite Mountain today to speak to one of our qualified specialists.
+We are here for you every step of the way on your journey to recovery.